paulscherrerinstitute/bsread_cpp/Readme.md

   * __$(P):READ.FTVA__ - Time in seconds required for last readout (double)
   * __$(P):READ.FTVB__ - Number of times time for read was > 1ms (i.e. FTVA > 1ms) (ulong)
+  * __$(P):INHIBIT__ - Inhibits data readouts when set to 1.
+Normal operation can be resumed by setting record value back to default value 0.

 ## Python Client